kadena-io/pact-5/docs/builtins/Database/select.md

 (select people ['firstName 'lastName] (where 'name (= "Fatima")))
 ```

-To select all columns from the `people` table where the `age` is greater than 30:
+To select all columns from the `people` table where the `age` is less than 30:

 ```pact
 (select people (where 'age (> 30)))